virevolai/safeCOVID/docs/README.md

 Further enhancements
 -------------
-There can be privacy preserving signature of person's movement via gyrosope, to make sure they don't give their phone to someone else to boose their level.
+There can be privacy preserving signature of person's movement via gyrosope, to make sure they don't give their phone to someone else to boost their level.
 Look at Apple's privacy preserving faceID work for a great way to do this.

 We could theoretically have people take each other's photos to verify they are wearing masks, but that increases friction, and hence, adoption.
 Also, I'm not sure if formal verification is that much better than reminders and education so folks will do this by default.